 Of course!
 Below are our recommended reads:

-3. How do you use creative arts in eating disorders?
+3. How do you use creative arts in eating disorder treatment?

 All activities help to encourage:

 At Orri, our timetable changes weekly depending on client needs and themes that are coming up within the building.
-The timetable should focus on providing a balanced structure which meets all the client’s needs as much as possible – eg: self-care, mental stimulation, physical needs, social needs, creative, relaxation and spiritual.
+The timetable should focus on providing a balanced structure which meets all the client’s needs as much as possible – eg: self-care, mental stimulation, physical needs, social needs, creativity, relaxation and spirituality.
 This allows us to keep on top of the planning.

 The groups can at a fixed time each day but the theme can change each week.